Argosy Empress Casino: Hotel and RV park

-Fire and Rebuilding
+Fire and rebuilding

 While undergoing a $50 Million renovation, a fire broke out at around 10 a.m. on March 20, 2009.
 The fire was caused by a spark from a welder's torch which ignited grease in one of the kitchens.
 The subsequent fire spread rapidly.
 The casino was evacuated and fire crews attempted to contain the fire for several hours.
 The fire burned above the sprinkler systems reach in what are known as void spaces, inside walls and above hung ceilings.
-Inside the void spaces the fire was able to spread quickly and decimate the entire entertainment complex.
+Inside the void spaces the fire spread quickly and decimated the entire entertainment complex.
 It took a significant portion of the cities fire department several hours to bring the blaze under control.
 The fire resulted in no fatalities however two guest were transported to a nearby hospital with non-life-threatening injuries.
 While the gaming complex itself was untouched by the fire the entire entertainment area was a total loss.
 The roof collapsed on the kitchen and ballroom area taking with it one of the large pyramid structures that sat atop the roof.

 The fire and the casinos subsequent closing was potentially catastrophic for the local economy.
 The Empress employed over 800 people and was Joliet's second largest tax payer.
 The month before the fire the casino paid a reported $837,000 in taxes to the city along with $1.8 million to the state of Illinois.
 In a press conference after the fire the Empress Casino said it was losing $500,000 in revenue every day it remained closed.
 Nearby business also reported a dip in revenue.
 During the same press conference the general manager said "We will be paying our employees for up to 90 days with full pay and full benefits and for the tip folks, we're going to be paying them 50 percent of any of their reported tip income."

 After being closed for 97 days the casino was able to reopen the gaming area which was renovated after the fire.
 The Empress Casino reopened on June 25, 2009, as the Hollywood Casino Joliet.
 The new casino, still owned by Penn National Gaming, abandoned the Egyptian theme for an art-deco Hollywood styling.
 In honor of the new casino "Empress Drive" was renamed "Hollywood Blvd." and the address changed to: 777 Hollywood Blvd.

 Joliet, IL 60436.
 The hotel and RV park still remain open but with diminished amenities.
 The hotel closed its pool and business/conference center.
 Unlike the casino the hotel did not undergo any significant renovations and still retains the Egyptian exterior styling.
 The roof of the shower area at the entrance to the RV park still retains its pyramid top.